Alternative Coffee Filters - Top Coffee Filter Replacement Hacks!

 Homemade Coffee Filter Idea – Use a Paper Towel

-As a simple coffee filter alternative, as a paper towel is they fall outside the top two tier and fall into the third tier category for me as they are not reusable.
+As a simple coffee filter alternative, as a paper towel, they fall outside the top two tier and fall into the third tier category for me as they are not reusable.

 As pour over coffee, make your paper towel into a cone shape and place it in the coffee filter holder, add your grounds and brew your coffee as you normally would.

-It is makes a good and acceptable makeshift pour over coffee filter.
+It makes a good and acceptable makeshift pour over coffee filter.

 Makeshift Coffee Filter Use Your Socks Or Stockings